What are the differences among the Checkout payment actions?

 You can use the Order option when you do or don't have all the items from the buyer's cart in stock or readily available.
 As with an authorization, an order is valid for 29 days, but the main difference is that the order doesn't place a hold on the funds.
-Instead, it lets you place a hold via an authorization at a later time.
+Instead, it lets you place a hold via an authorization later.

 - Using an Order has the advantage of not placing funds on hold for a period of time (depending on the issuing bank).

-- In some cases you may not want to hold funds on your customers' credit cards, as you may not be shipping the item for a longer period.
+- In some cases you may not want to hold funds on your customers' credit cards, as you might not be shipping the item for a longer period.

 - By default, the valid period for an Order is 29 days.
 To extend this period, you must contact PayPal Business Support or your Account Manager.
 To get the Business Support phone number, log in to your PayPal account and click Contact Us.